-It’s hard to disagree when I say one of the most important features of a garden is the pets running around in it.
+It’s hard to disagree when I say one of the most important features of a garden are the pets running around in it.

 I’ll answer the most common questions, such as which lawn feed is safe for pets.
 I’ll also go over the important differences you should bear in mind for different types of pets – like dogs vs guinea pigs and chickens.

-It’s also important to note that animals which graze the lawn will be impacted differently to animals whom ‘use’ the lawn
+It’s also important to note that animals which graze the lawn will be impacted differently to animals who ‘use’ the lawn

 One common thing, which is the same for ALL lawn feeds is that cats, dogs and other pets or even children should never have access to open containers of fertiliser or lawn feed.